+I’d love to see what would happen if all mobile phones went dead.
 I’m sat in a cafe contemplating this as I observe an awkward scene.
 People watching is one of life’s virtues, especially when hidden behind a laptop screen.
 One quickly learns the strategies.
 Leaning over and craning your neck to eavesdrop in conversation… Read More Will We Ever Switch Them off?